-Hair oil for thick tresses
+The best oil for thick hair

 Thin or fine strands get weighed down very easily, so look for a light oil that can give them some texture.
 The structure of jojoba oil is closest to that of our scalp’s natural oils.
 This allows it to absorb immediately, making it the lightest and most non-sticky of all hair oils.

 Yet it also packs a hefty nutrient punch with anti-bacterial properties to keep the scalp healthy, stimulate hair growth and moisturise the strands.